Nanosim-LIG/boast/README.md

       (*b) = a + 2;
     }

-Creating, Building and Running a Computing Kernel {#creating-building-and-running-a-computing-kernel .unnumbered}
+Creating, Building and Running a Computing Kernel
 -------------------------------------------------

-Listing [lst:computing~k~ernel] shows how to create a Computing kernel (*CKernel*) and build it.
+Following Listing shows how to create a Computing kernel (*CKernel*) and build it.
 Once a computing kernel is instantiated the output of BOAST will be redirected to the computing kernel source code.
 Line 4 sets the entry point of the computing kernel to the procedure we just defined.
 By default compilation commands are not shown unless an error occurs.
 This behavior can be changed by switching to verbose mode.

 When running the kernel all the arguments have to be specified.
 Running a kernel returns a hash table containing information about the procedure